 Money talks!
 Make a stronger offer than your competition and see if the sellers are interested in taking yours.
 If demand is much higher than supply in your market, you might need to come in over list price with your offer.
 And this is especially the case when there will likely be competition between buyers for an offer the seller accepts.

 If you want to make a bolder move, make an offer that has no contingencies.
 Depending on the contract that they have entered, it may allow sellers to pressure their current buyer to possibly get rid of their contingencies or maybe leave the transaction all together.
 This would put your offer next in line if it’s attractive to the seller.

 Write an offer letter

-If this is the home you must have, then it never hurts to write a personal letter to the current homeowners stating why you love the home and what you plan to do with it.
-It’s impossible to know what the sellers are thinking and sometimes they simply want the next owner to love it as much as they did.
+If this is the home you’ve got to have, then it never hurts to write a personal letter to the current homeowners.
+State why you love the home and what you plan to do with it.
+It’s impossible to know what the sellers are thinking.
+And sometimes they simply want the next owner to love it as much as they did.
 Combining the emotional element of selling a home with a respectful offer can sometimes push a seller in your direction.

 Trelora real estate currently serves customers in multiple areas: Colorado front range and Summit County, Seattle metro, Raleigh-Durham and Charlotte, Phoenix and Tucson, St Louis, Charleston, and Atlanta.
 Our mission is simple: full service real estate for a fraction of the cost.

 When you hire a traditional agent to help you buy or sell your home, you pay that agent 3-6% of the home’s value.
 And when you hire Trelora to sell your home, you pay one low flat-fee.
 And if you buy a home with Trelora, we will split our commission with you and give you cash back up to $6,000.
 You’ll also get best-in-class customer service and a team of expert agents who close hundreds of deals per year using our proprietary technology.